AndyStabler/dot-files/README.md

 Run `./install.sh` to install xcode, brew, brew files, ohmyzsh, ruby, and to initialise dot files.

 Once this has run it will have backed up the old dot files.
 If you're happy with the change, you can run `./setup_dot_files.sh --clean-up` to remove them.

+You can refresh the dot files at any time by running `./setup_dot_files.sh`